Explore the Quilotoa Loop through Ecuador’s highlands, where volcanic landscapes meet living Andean culture.

 Hike through unique Andean landscapes and small indigenous villages.
-Routes: Insilivi – Chugchilán, Chugchilan – Quilotoa, Quilotoa crater descent, Toachi River canyon, Insilivi, Tigua community known for bright paintings of Andean life, Zumbahua Indian Market.
+Routes include Isinliví – Chugchilán, Chugchilán – Quilotoa, the Quilotoa crater descent, the Toachi River canyon, and visits to the Tigua community, known for its vibrant paintings of Andean life, as well as the Zumbahua Indigenous Market.

-This tour offers day trips ranging from 1 to 6 days in the Andes.
-The hikes vary from 4 to 6 hours per day, and you can choose from easy to challenging hikes or opt for a relaxing day in the comfortable and cozy mountain lodges.
+This tour offers itineraries ranging from 1 to 6 days in the Andes.
+Daily hikes typically last 4 to 6 hours, with options from easy to more challenging routes, or the possibility to enjoy a slower, more relaxed pace in comfortable, family-run mountain lodges.

 Quilotoa Loop Trekking Routes